V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ![!Parts and hardware](https://www.v1engineering.com/wp-content/uploads/2020/06/lock-parts-scaled.jpg){: width="400"}

 * You will need the Printed Corner Leg Locks and M5 Luck nuts.
 * It is best to pre-thread all the locknuts before assembly.
-This will loosen them and prevent mangaling of the printed parts.
+This will loosen them and prevent mangling of the printed parts.

 ![!Embeded nut](https://www.v1engineering.com/wp-content/uploads/2020/06/lock-ready-scaled.jpg){: width="400"}

 * Push the nut into the Leg lock and fully seat it.
 If it does not stay on it's own you can use a drop of Glue.
-* A second option if it does not stay on it's own is to start assembling the Corner Bottom very loosely.
+* If the nut does not stay on it's own, you can attach the Corner Bottom very loosely with its bolt.

 ![!Orientation](https://www.v1engineering.com/wp-content/uploads/2020/06/base-lock-scaled.jpg){: width="400"}